telerik/uwp-docs/controls/raddatagrid/columns/how-to/datagrid-howto-setcolumnswidthusingsizemode.md

 This article describes how to use the SizeMode and Width properties.

-The width of each column in a RadDataGrid depends on its SizeMode and Width properties.
-We’ll walk through an example that shows how the size of each column changes depending on the value of the SizeMode property:
+The width of each column in a RadDataGrid depends on its **SizeMode** and **Width** properties.
+We’ll walk through an example that shows how the size of each column changes depending on the value of the SizeMode property.

+**SizeMode** property is of enum type *DataGridColumnSizeMode* and could be set to any of the following values:

+* Fixed: The column has a fixed width as defined by its Width property.
+* Stretch: The column is stretched to the available width proportionally to its desired width.
+This is the default SizeMode value.
+* Auto: The columns is sized to its desired width.
+That is the maximum desired width of all associated cells.

 To begin this example, we set the ItemsSource of a DataGrid: